Jack MacGowran: Stage

-Film career
+Film

-MacGowran's film career started in Ireland with the film No Resting Place (1951), and many of his earlier films were set in Ireland.
-Notably The Quiet Man (1952), The Gentle Gunman (1952), Rooney (1958) and Darby O'Gill and the Little People (1959).
+MacGowran's film career started in Ireland with the film No Resting Place (1951).
+Many of his earlier films were set in Ireland, notably The Quiet Man (1952), The Gentle Gunman (1952), Rooney (1958) and Darby O'Gill and the Little People (1959).

 In 1966 Roman Polanski cast him as the gangster Albie in Cul-de-sac, before creating Professor Abronsius in The Fearless Vampire Killers (1967) especially for him.
 Other notable film appearances include the Ealing comedy The Titfield Thunderbolt (1953), Tony Richardson's Tom Jones (1963), David Lean's Doctor Zhivago (1965), Richard Lester's How I Won the War (1967), Peter Brook's King Lear, the leading role of Professor Collins in Wonderwall (1968), and Age of Consent (1969).
-On TV, he appeared in "The Happening", episode 5 of The Champions as Banner B. Banner, (Old prospector), and in The Winged Avenger episode of The Avengers.
+On TV, he appeared in "The Happening", episode 5 of The Champions as Banner B. Banner, (Old prospector), and in "The Winged Avenger" episode of The Avengers (where he is sometimes listed as "Jack MacGowan").
 He played a safecracker opposite Kenneth Cope in "The Ghost Talks" episode of Randall and Hopkirk (Deceased).
+He played a thief in "Big Fish Little Fish" episode of Gideon's Way (1964).
 His last film was The Exorcist (1973), where he played Burke Dennings, an alcoholic director and Regan's first victim.